Henri Giraud: World War II: command, capture and escape

 When World War II began, Giraud was a member of the Superior War Council, and disagreed with Charles de Gaulle about the tactics of using armoured troops.
 He became the commander of the 7th Army when it was sent to the Netherlands on 10 May 1940 and was able to delay German troops at Breda on 13 May.
 Subsequently, the depleted 7th Army was merged with the 9th.
 While trying to block a German attack through the Ardennes, he was at the front with a reconnaissance patrol when he was captured by German troops at Wassigny on 19 May.
 A court-martial tried Giraud for ordering the execution of two German saboteurs wearing civilian clothes but he was acquitted and taken to Königstein Castle near Dresden, which was used as a high-security POW prison.

 Giraud planned his escape carefully over two years.
 He learned German and memorised a map of the area.
 He made a 150 ft rope out of twine, torn bedsheets, and copper wire, which friends had smuggled into the prison for him.
 Using a simple code embedded in his letters home, he informed his family of his plans to escape.
 On 17 April 1942, he lowered himself down the cliff of the mountain fortress.
 He had shaved off his moustache and wearing a Tyrolean hat, travelled to Schandau to meet his Special Operations Executive (SOE) contact who provided him with a change of clothes, cash and identity papers.
 Through various ruses, he reached the Swiss border by train.
 To avoid border guards who were on the alert for him, he walked through the mountains until he was stopped by two Swiss soldiers, who took him to Basel.
 Giraud eventually slipped into Vichy France, where he made his identity known.
-He tried to convince Marshal Pétain that Germany would lose, and that France must resist the German occupation.
+He tried to convince Marshal Philippe Pétain that Germany would lose, and that France must resist the German occupation.
 His views were rejected but the Vichy government refused to return Giraud to the Germans.

 Cooperation with the Allies

-Giraud's escape was soon known all over France.
-Pierre Laval tried to persuade him to return to Germany.
+Giraud's escape soon became known throughout France.
+The Vichy Prime Minister, Pierre Laval, tried to persuade him to return to Germany.
 Yet while remaining loyal to Pétain and the Vichy government, Giraud refused to cooperate with the Germans.
-In retaliation, Heinrich Himmler ordered the Gestapo to try to assassinate him and to arrest any members of Giraud's family that could be found, who would be held hostage in order to discourage Giraud from cooperating with the Allies.
+In retaliation, Heinrich Himmler ordered the Gestapo to try to assassinate him and to arrest any members of Giraud's family who could be found, with the intention of holding them hostage in order to discourage Giraud from cooperating with the Allies.
 Seventeen members of Giraud's extended family were arrested.